About this course

 - five years of documented relevant work experience related to the discipline to which entry is sought and demonstrating outstanding artistic ability, together with evidence of ability in academic writing and research or scholarship appropriate for postgraduate study;

-- performance in one or more of an audition, test, interview, workshop, portfolio or folio presentation, as prescribed by the Academic Board for the discipline to which entry is sought.
+- applicants will also be assessed on performance in one or more of an audition, test, interview, workshop, portfolio or folio presentation, as prescribed by the Academic Board for the discipline to which entry is sought.

 Meeting these requirements does not guarantee selection.